Chezin/tmg-api-test/README.md

 ### `GET /stack/`

-- **Description**: Retrieves the top item from the stack without removing it.
+- **Description**: Retrieves the top item from the stack and removes it.
 - **Responses**:
   - **200 OK**: Returns the top item of the stack.
   - **404 Not Found**: If the stack is empty.